tidyverse/dplyr/tests/testthat/_snaps/conditions.md

     Code
       transmute(mtcars, 1 + "")
     Condition
-      Warning:
-      Can't process with relational.
-      Caused by error in `relational::duckdb_rel_from_df()`:
-      !
-Need data frame without row names to convert to relational.
       Error in `foo()`:
       i In argument: `..1 = 1 + ""`.
       Caused by error in `1 + ""`: